 And I’m interested in the fact that the world has come so far in having these undeveloped countries get ahead so fast like China.
 Now I compare it with India, which has a way worse economic record, even though they got more of our political institutions.
 You know, they got more free speech in India, and a way worse economic achievement.
 I think the economic development of the modern world is very interesting.
 It’s a very interesting subject.

-In Daily Journal’s 2021 AGM, Charlie was asked again about China.
+During the 2021 Daily Journal Annual Meeting, Munger was asked again about China.
 Here are his remarks:

 Question: My question concerns China.
 In 1860, GDP per capita in China was 600.
 In 1978, the year Deng Xiaoping took over, it was 300.
 Today, it hovers around 9500.
 Never before in the history of mankind have we seen such a rapid eradication of poverty, pulling approximately 800 million people out of destitution.
 You are on record as a zealous fan of the Chinese work ethic and Confucian value system.
 As we can see from the deteriorating U.S. relationship with China, the Western world does not understand China.
 What can we do to increase knowledge, understanding, and appreciation of the Chinese civilization?

 Munger: Well, it’s natural for people to think their own civilization and their own nation are better than everybody else.
 But everybody can’t be better than everybody else.